 One of the motivations for building quantum computers in the first place is to run algorithms that solve problems that are intractable for existing classical computers due to limitations in speed and memory.
 Current NISQ devices can only handle simple algorithms, in terms of the number of qubits and gates and circuit depth, as the presence of noise and limited resources (physical qubits) still constrain them: quantum operations have high error rates and qubits decohere over time resulting in information loss.
 On top of that, running an algorithm on a NISQ device is not a straightforward process.
 That is due to hardware constraints that affect the algorithm execution, which can vary between quantum technologies.

-One of the restrictions that is affecting the execution of a quantum algorithm the most is \emph{(limited) qubit connectivity}.
-That applies to most technologies, including superconducting qubits and quantum dots, where qubits are arranged in a 2D grid or some other not-fully connected topology, as shown in the top-right part of Fig. \ref{fig:mapping1}, and allow only nearest-neighbor interactions.
-In order to perform a two-qubit gate in such architecture, the two interacting qubits in the circuit have to be placed in neighboring physical qubits on the chip, which is not always possible (see Fig. \ref{fig:mapping1}: there are two-qubit interactions between virtual qubits 1 and 5 and 5 and 6 but they don't share physical connection in the coupling graph).
-Other constraints that have to be considered are: i) \emph{primitive gate set} -- a circuit gates to be executed do not have to match the native gate set of the quantum chip.
-For instance, to run the quantum circuit shown in Fig. \ref{fig:mapping1} on the Surface-17 chip \cite{lao2021timing}, its CNOT gates would have to be decomposed into X and Y rotations and CZ-gate supported by the device; ii) \emph{classical control constraints} -- shared electronics help to scale up quantum systems but may limit parallelization of operations during circuit execution.
-The process of accommodating these requirements imposed by the hardware to efficiently run a quantum algorithm is called \emph{quantum circuit mapping}.
+One of the restrictions that affects the execution of a quantum algorithm the most is \emph{(limited) qubit connectivity}.
+That applies to most technologies, including superconducting qubits and quantum dots, where qubits are arranged in a 2D grid or some other not-fully connected topology, as shown in the top-right part of Fig. \ref{fig:mapping1}, allowing only nearest-neighbor interactions.
+In order to perform a two-qubit gate in such architecture, the two interacting qubits in the circuit have to be placed in neighboring physical qubits on the chip, which is not always possible (see Fig. \ref{fig:mapping1}: two two-qubit gates between virtual qubits 1 and 5, and 5 and 6 cannot be directly performed because they do not share a physical connection in the coupling graph).
+Other constraints that have to be considered are: i) \emph{primitive gate set} -- the gates of the circuit to be executed do not always match the native gate set (supported gates) of the quantum chip.
+For instance, to run the quantum circuit shown in Fig. \ref{fig:mapping1} on the Surface-17 chip \cite{lao2021timing}, its CNOT gates would have to be decomposed into X and Y rotations and CZ-gate supported by the device; ii) \emph{classical control constraints} -- shared electronics help to scale up quantum systems but may limit parallelization of quantum operations during circuit execution.
+The process of accommodating these requirements imposed by the quantum hardware to efficiently execute a quantum algorithm is called \emph{quantum circuit mapping}.